AdobeDocs/mix-modeler.en/help/get-started/about.md

 ### Marketing Mix Modeling (MMM)

-The marketing mix modeling in Mix Modeler is a privacy-friendly machine learning analysis used to measure the incremental impact of various marketing tactics and business factors on conversion metrics.
-It helps businesses and marketers understand the effectiveness of their marketing strategies, the effects of business factors on customer behavior, and ultimately what drives ROI and conversions.
-This comprehensive analysis empowers businesses to strategically allocate marketing budgets across various business lines, regions, channels, and campaigns while also providing predictive insights into the business impact of future events.
+Marketing mix modeling in Mix Modeler is a privacy-friendly machine learning analysis used to measure the incremental impact of various marketing tactics and business factors on conversion metrics.
+It helps businesses and marketers to understand

+* the effectiveness of their marketing strategies,
+* the effects of business factors on customer behavior, and
+* what drives ROI and conversions.

+This comprehensive analysis empowers businesses to allocate strategically marketing budgets across various business lines, regions, channels, and campaigns while also providing predictive insights into the business impact of future events.

 Mix Modeler's marketing mix modeling capabilities are foundational to solving the following use cases: